 The number of members in each membership category at the end of the Affiliate’s preceding fiscal or membership year.

-A status report describing the Affiliate’s meetings, activities and achievements for the preceding year; anticipated activities for the upcoming year; and current risks/issues of concern to the Affiliate.
+.

+An on-line Form B report, to be completed on the Affiliate's HL7 International Confluence Space, detailing that Affiliate's activities and achievements for the preceding year and additional monitoring information, as required by HL7 International to facilitate the provision of summaries of activity across all Affiliates.

 A copy of the register of licensed parties that downloaded the HL7 Protocol Specifications, if required under section 7.5.2.4.